-Don't mix business and public duty, Tory co-chair Ben Elliott told
+Don't mix business and public duty, Tory co-chair Ben Elliot told

 - Published

-Conservative Party co-chair Ben Elliott has been warned to maintain a "clear distinction" between his public duties and his private business interests.
+Conservative Party co-chair Ben Elliot has been warned to maintain a "clear distinction" between his public duties and his private business interests.

-The lobbying watchdog investigated after reports suggested Mr Elliott's firm Quintessentially had arranged access to top politicians for clients.
+The lobbying watchdog investigated after reports suggested Mr Elliot's firm Quintessentially had arranged access to top politicians for clients.

 It found it "had not been engaging in consultant lobbying activity".

-But it urged Mr Elliott to be "cautious" and ensure his two roles remain separate.
+But it urged Mr Elliot to be "cautious" and ensure his two roles remain separate.

-Mr Elliott's spokesman said: "The registrar has made clear that Quintessentially does not lobby government and therefore does not need to register as a lobbyist."
+Mr Elliot's spokesman said: "The registrar has made clear that Quintessentially does not lobby government and therefore does not need to register as a lobbyist."

 Labour said Prime Minister Boris Johnson should sack him from his role in the Conservative Party.